|

-ORIGINAL ARTICLE |
+ORIGINAL ARTICLE

-| Issue : 4 | Page : 852-857 |
+Year : 2015 | Volume : 28 | Issue : 4 | Page : 852-857

 Different surgical modalities for management of postburn flexion contracture of the elbow

-1 Department of Plastic Surgery, Faculty of Medicine, Menoufia University, Egypt 2 Shebein el-kom teaching hospital, Egypt
+1 Department of Plastic Surgery, Faculty of Medicine, Menoufia University, Egypt

-Date of Web Publication | 12-Jan-2016 |
+Date of Web Publication12-Jan-2016

-Correspondence Address: Hisham Taha Ahmed Elmahalla Elkobra, 317811, El Gharbia Egypt
+Elmahalla Elkobra, 317811, El Gharbia

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

 DOI: 10.4103/1110-2098.173603

-Objective A study evaluating the outcomes of different surgical modalities for management of the postburn elbow contracture.
-Background The incidence of the postburn contracture is unkown, but it is inversely propotional to the standards of the initial management.
-Methods This is a prospective study included 20 patients suffering from different degrees and forms of postburn elbow contracture.
-All patients had scar contracture release and then were managed according to the forms of the contractures and the availability of adjacent healthy unscarred tissues.
-Results Different techniques had been used in this study, seven cases had skin graft representing 35% of all cases, there was partial loss in one case and one case had recontracture later on.
+Different techniques had been used in this study, seven cases had skin graft representing 35% of all cases, there was partial loss in one case and one case had recontracture later on.
 Five cases representing 25% of cases had z-plasty flap, only one case had tip necrosis.
 Two cases had five z-plasty technique representing 10% of cases and there was no complications including infection, dehiscence, hematoma, tip necrosis or recontracture.
 Three cases representing 15% of cases had reversed lateral arm flap and there was no complications.
 Three cases representing 15% of cases had proximally based lateral forearm flap and also there was no complications.
-Conclusion Flaps are better for resurfacing the defects after post-burn contractures release.
-Flaps do not need rigorous post-operative physiotherapy or splintage, no recurrence of contracture and grow with age especially in children.
-Keywords: postburn contracture, the elbow joint, surgical modalities

-How to cite this article: Gad SS, Albarrah AM, Elkashty SM, Ahmed HT.
+Gad SS, Albarrah AM, Elkashty SM, Ahmed HT.
 Different surgical modalities for management of postburn flexion contracture of the elbow.
-Menoufia Med J 2015;28:852-7 |
+Menoufia Med J 2015;28:852-7

-How to cite this URL: Gad SS, Albarrah AM, Elkashty SM, Ahmed HT.
+Gad SS, Albarrah AM, Elkashty SM, Ahmed HT.
 Different surgical modalities for management of postburn flexion contracture of the elbow.
-Menoufia Med J [serial online] 2015 [cited 2023 Apr 1];28:852-7.
-Available from: http://www.mmj.eg.net/text.asp?2015/28/4/852/173603 |
+Menoufia Med J [serial online] 2015 [cited 2024 Mar 29];28:852-7.
+Available from: http://www.mmj.eg.net/text.asp?2015/28/4/852/173603

 The mortality and morbidity from burns have diminished tremendously over the last six to seven decades.
 However, these do not truly reflect whether the victim could go back to society as a useful person or not and leads a normal life because of the inevitable postburn scars, contractures and other deformities which collectively have aesthetic and functional considerations.
 Postburn scars are inevitable even with the best of treatment because they depend upon the depth of burn injury.
 Except for the superficial dermal burns, all deeper burns (2nd degree deep dermal and full thickness) heal by scarring.
 Their actual incidence is unknown.
 However, the incidence is inversely proportional to the standards of initial treatment with patients receiving best of care having minimal number and severity of these problems than if left to heal conservatively [1] .
 Postburn scarring and contracture affecting function remain the most frustrating late complications of burn injury [2] .